-RugKnots will share the industry's best kept secrets for how to clean wool rugs and shag rugs.
-Knowing our secrets to cleaning your wool and shag rugs will spark and restore the beauty that your rug adds to your home.
+RugKnots will share the industry's best-kept secrets for how to clean shag rug.
+Knowing our secrets to clean your shag rugs will spark and restore the beauty that your rug adds to your home.

-Secret #1: From an Experienced Fine Area Rug Cleaning Business, Rug Masters of Durango
+Secret #1: Tip From Rug Masters Of Durango

-Starting with a simple spot cleaning trick, check out the video below to learn what to do in case of an accident on your wool rug.
+Starting with a simple spot cleaning trick, check out the video below to learn what to do in case of an accident on your shaggy rug.

-When spot cleaning your wool rugs, the trick is to ALWAYS dab and blot the spot!
+When spot cleaning your shaggy rug, the trick is to ALWAYS dab and blot the spot!
 NEVER rub back and forth, as this can cause the spot of liquid to dry faster, leaving a stain in the wool fibers forever.